Stuart Forster reviews a Rollei C5-i tripod and finds it’s the best lightweight tripod for travel photography.

 The C5-i tripod is described as a 4-in-1 product, meaning it converts into a monopod, mini-tripod and handle.
 To be honest, I couldn’t work out what was meant by the latter.
 However, I did like the fact that one of the tripod’s legs unscrews and fits together with the centre column to produce a monopod with a length of 123.5cm and an adjustable head.

 It now takes just a matter of seconds to get the tripod ready for use.
-It’s ideal a a tripod for DSLR use
+It’s ideal as a tripod for DSLR use

 A tripod for travel photography

 The tripod packs down to a length of 43cm, which makes it relatively easy to carry, and the legs consist of four aluminium sections.
-The height of legs can be adjusted using quick release screws.
+The height of the legs can be adjusted using quick-release screws.
 The legs have three angle settings, enabling the tripod to be operated between heights of 11cm and 157cm.

 A DSLR camera tripod